 Intel Endpoint Management Assistant connector

-The Intel Endpoint Management Assistant connector gathers data about devices from an Intel EMA server.
+The Intel Endpoint Management Assistant connector gathers data about devices from a cloud Intel EMA server.

 - Intel agent identifier

 - Connection state